istana/bigpicture/README.md

 12. audit trail - see history of posts, pages, articles
 13. antispam - bot called "assuming control" which handles junk and rate limiters everywhere
 14. embedded analytics, is aware of article or image
 15. multilanguage support
 16. heavy inclusion of metadata - OpenGraph, Twitter cards, Pinterest things, microformats, microdata into pages, because SEO and we also want to be visible to the world
 17. private sections of the site (password protected)
 18. caching for pages and images
-19. independent of third parties, but possibility to use them.
-YouTube for videos, gists for source code, deviantart for images...
-20. language analysis - detect the language of article, highlight unknown/unusual words as italic (e.g. LibreOffice), do spelling
+19. language analysis - detect the language of article, highlight unknown/unusual words as italic (e.g. LibreOffice), do spelling
-21. typography - detect double spaces and similar wrongs, replace quotes with language specific ones, but not in source code
+22. typography - detect double spaces and similar wrongs, replace quotes with language specific ones, but not in source code

 ## More Details